commit-live-students/ensemble_methods_projects/q01_bagging/README.md

 # Let's start Ensembling Methods with Bagging

-- In this assignment you will learn to build a BaggingClassifier using DecisionTreeClassifier.
+- In this assignment you will learn to build a BaggingClassifier with DecisionTreeClassifier.

 ## Write a function bagging that: